kenanb/kenanb-blog/_posts/2024-01-13-linux-containers-first-impressions.md

 I believe I started with [this][ubuntu-lxc], but I got the impression that it is outdated.
 My host system is ArchLinux so [its wiki page][archlinux-lxc] ended up being much better guidance for me, in terms of initial setup.
 I also referred to information [here][linuxcontainers-lxc] for creating unprevilaged containers.
 I had to jump between a few online threads to get GPU support and "connection to host X" working.

-I am not very happy with the various solutions available for the `connecting to host X" part, but I found once that works.
-It is fine for my situation.
+I am not very happy with the various solutions available for the `connecting to host X" part, but I found one that works, and it is fine for my situation.
 (I do wonder if I should have instead tried to get the container run its own X or Wayland session.)

 I get the impression that all this is relatively straightforward with LXD because it has templates (?) for that.

 I am still in the "not quite sure about the implications of this thing that I am doing in config" phase of "understanding LXC containers".

-I really enjoy that it supports things like cloning a container using *overlayfs*.
+I really enjoy that LXC supports things like cloning a container using *overlayfs*.
 But once I started utilizing it, I realized I need to internalize the concept a bit to understand how to use it effectively.

 There are a few rough edges.
-I do an OS update in container, and I get seemingly harmless permission denied errors, probably due to packages trying to run hooks that are unapplicable to a container.
+When I run package update in container, I sometimes get seemingly harmless permission denied errors, probably due to packages trying to run hooks that are unapplicable to a container.

 But it works as I expected.